 Over the past two years, Harry’s work at JINSA’s Gemunder Center for Defense and Strategy has focused predominantly on analyzing U.S. foreign policy in the Middle East and Eastern Mediterranean.
 He also manages and coordinates the Gemunder Center’s internship program.

 Harry’s commentary on international affairs has appeared in The Jerusalem Post, The National Interest, Defense News, RealClearDefense, The Hill, The Defense Post, and The Tower.

 Before joining JINSA, Harry was the primary research assistant for the late renowned historian, Prof. Walter Laqueur.
-He assisted in the research, writing, and editing of Prof. Laqueur’s publications.
+He assisted in the research, writing, and editing of Prof. Laqueur’s various publications.
 This includes Prof. Laqueur’s last book “The Future of Terrorism: ISIS, Al-Qaeda, and the Alt-Right,” which was published on July 3, 2018, a long-form exposition on the longevity of the infamous anti-Semitic screed, the Protocols of the Elders of Zion (Mosaic, December 2017), and various op-eds.

 Harry is a graduate of Georgetown University, where he received his Master of Arts in Security Studies.
-He received his Bachelor of Arts with Joint Honors (with Distinction) from the University of the Witwatersrand, majoring in International Relations and Political Studies.
+He received his Bachelor of Arts with Joint Honors (with Distinction) from the University of the Witwatersrand, majoring in both International Relations and Political Studies.